zwbetz-gh/minimal-hugo-blog-layout/README.md

 ## Overview

-This layout has no CSS styling.
-It is merely a starting point for a minimal hugo blog.
+This layout has bare minimum CSS styling - it's merely a starting point for a hugo blog.
 Read the [hugo docs](https://gohugo.io/documentation/) and add your own styling to make this look how you want.

 The home page is a list of posts by publish date, from newest to oldest.
-There is a basic nav with links to posts, about, and contact pages.
+There is a basic nav with links to posts, about, contact, and RSS.

 Put your CSS, JS, and image files under `static/`.
 When the site is generated, i.e. when running the `hugo` command, everything under `static/` will be copied to the root of `public/`.